Quantum Spacetime Phenomenology: Quantum-Spacetime Phenomenology of UV corrections to Lorentz Symmetry

-It is rather significant that on the basis of this formula one would find that two simultaneously-emitted photons should reach the detector at different times if they carry different energy.
-And this time-of-arrival-difference effect can be significant\cite{grbgac} in the analysis of short-duration gamma-ray bursts that reach us from cosmological distances.
+On the basis of the speed law (\ref{velLIVbis}) one would find that two simultaneously-emitted photons should reach the detector at different times if they carry different energy.
+And this time-of-arrival-difference effect can be significant~\cite{grbgac,schaefer,piranKARP,wagnerGRB,falconeGRB} in the analysis of short-duration gamma-ray bursts that reach us from cosmological distances.
 For a gamma-ray burst it is not uncommon\footnote{Up to 1997 the distances from the gamma-ray bursters to the Earth were not established experimentally.
-By a suitable analysis of the gamma-ray-burst ``afterglow" it is now possible to establish the distance from the gamma-ray bursters to the Earth for a significant portion of all detected bursts. $10^{10}$ light years ($\sim 10^{17} s$) is not uncommon.} that the time travelled before reaching our Earth detectors be of order $T \sim 10^{17} s$.
-Microbursts within a burst can have very short duration, as short as $10^{-3} s$, and this means that the photons that compose such a microburst are all emitted at the same time, up to an uncertainty of $10^{-3} s$.
-Some of the photons in these bursts have energies that extend at least up to the $GeV$ range, and for two photons with energy difference of order $\Delta E \sim 1 GeV$ a $\Delta E/E_p$ speed difference over a time of travel of $10^{17} s$ would lead to a difference in times of arrival of order $\Delta t \sim T \Delta \frac{E}{E_p} \sim 10^{-2} s$ which is significant (the time-of-arrival differences would be larger than the time-of-emission differences within a microburst).
-So clearly, for $n=1$, through this strategy, sensitivity to $|\eta| \sim 1$ (``Planck-scale sensitivity") is within our reach.
-And indeed it is well established~\cite{glast} that the sensitivities achievable with the next generation of gamma-ray telescopes, such as GLAST~\cite{glast}, could allow to test very significantly (\ref{velLIVbis}) in the case $n=1$, by possibly pushing the limit on $|\eta|$ far below $1$.
+Starting with the 1997 result of Ref.~\cite{bepposax} we are now able to establish, through a suitable analysis of the gamma-ray-burst ``afterglow'', the distance between the gamma-ray bursters and the Earth for a significant portion of all detected bursts.
+Sources at a distance of $\sim 10^{10}$ light years ($\sim 10^{17}$~s) are not uncommon.} that the time travelled before reaching our Earth detectors be of order $T \sim 10^{17}$~s.
+Microbursts within a burst can have very short duration, as short as $10^{-3}$~s, and this should suggest that the photons that compose such a microburst are all emitted at the same time, up to an uncertainty of $10^{-3}$~s.
+Some of the photons in these bursts have energies that extend even above~\cite{unoSCIENCE} 10~GeV, and for two photons with energy difference of order $\Delta E \sim 10$~GeV a $\Delta E/E_p$ speed difference over a time of travel of $10^{17}$~s would lead~\cite{unoEdue} to a difference in times of arrival of order $\Delta t \sim \eta T \Delta \frac{E}{E_p} \sim \eta \cdot 1$~s which is not negligible\footnote{Of course there are ordinary-physics effects that could be relevant for these analyses, such as ordinary electromagnetic dispersion, but it is easy to show~\cite{grbgac,bombelli} that already at energies of, say, a few GeV these ordinary-physics effects would be negligible with respect to the candidate quantum-gravity effect here considered.} with respect to the typical variability time scales one expects for the astrophysics of gamma-ray bursts.
+Indeed, it is rather clear~\cite{unoEdue,granotFERMIERA} that the studies of gamma-ray bursts conducted by the Fermi telescope provide us access to testing Planck-scale effects, in the linear-modification (``$n=1$'') scenario.